 3.1 Competition

-GAA 's corporate policy is based on principles of free and fair competition.
+GAA's corporate policy is based on the principles of free and fair competition.

-All actions put in place for the performance of professional activities are aimed at obtaining competitive results that reward the efficiency, skills, and experience of resources.
+All actions taken in the course of professional activities are aimed at achieving competitive results that reward the efficiency, skills, and experience of our resources.

-GAA and its collaborators must maintain proper conduct in business affairs of company interest, with particular reference to relations with external stakeholders, whether private or public operators.
-Any action that could alter fair competition is prohibited for any person acting on behalf of GAA and contrary to company policy.
-In addition, the pursuit of the company's interest does not justify conduct (of partners, employees, collaborators and consultants) that does not comply with the rules of this Code and respect mandatory regulations.
+GAA and its collaborators must maintain correct behavior in matters of corporate interest, with particular reference to relations with external parties, whether private or public operators.
+Any action that could alter fair competition is prohibited for anyone acting on behalf of GAA and is contrary to company policy.
+Furthermore, the pursuit of company interests does not justify conduct (by shareholders, employees, collaborators, and consultants) that does not comply with the rules of this Code and respect applicable regulations.

-In any communication with the outside world, information regarding the company and its activities must be truthful, clear and verifiable.
+In all external communications, information about the company and its activities must be truthful, clear, and verifiable.

 3.2 Relationships

-The relations and relationships that the Company undertakes with any interlocutor, public or private, are based on principles of fairness, transparency and verifiability.
-In particular, with regard to relations with the public administration, the Company proposes and shares compliance with the rules dictated by the code of conduct for public employees.
-Therefore, forms of gifts that may appear as exceeding normal business practices or courtesy and in any case aimed at acquiring favorable treatment in the conduct of professional activity are not allowed.
+The relationships and dealings that the Company undertakes with any partner, whether public or private, are based on principles of fairness, transparency, and verifiability.
+In particular, with regard to relations with the public administration, the Company proposes and shares compliance with the rules laid down in the code of conduct for public employees.
+Therefore, no gifts are permitted that may appear to exceed normal commercial or courtesy practices and in any case are intended to obtain favorable treatment in the conduct of professional activities.

-With regard to representatives or employees of public administrations, the pursuit and establishment of personal relationships of favor, influence and interference suitable for directly or indirectly influencing the outcome of the relationship are prohibited.
+With regard to representatives or employees of public administrations, it is prohibited to seek and establish personal relationships of favor, influence, and interference that could directly or indirectly influence the outcome of the relationship.

-Offers of goods or other utilities to representatives, officials or employees of public administrations, including through intermediaries, are also prohibited, unless they are gifts of modest value, conforming to custom and as long as they cannot be understood as aimed at seeking undue favors.
-GAA does not distribute contributions, advantages or other benefits to political parties and workers' trade union organizations (or their representatives), except in accordance with the general principle of transparency and in any case in compliance with the applicable regulations on the subject.
+Offers of goods or other benefits to representatives, officials, or employees of public administrations, including through intermediaries, are also prohibited, except in the case of gifts of modest value, in accordance with customary practice and provided that they cannot be construed as seeking undue favors.
+GAA does not distribute contributions, benefits, or other advantages to political parties and trade unions (or their representatives), except in accordance with the general principle of transparency and in compliance with applicable regulations.

 3.2.2 Customers and Clients

-Customer satisfaction monitoring data are constantly reviewed with the goal of continuous improvement under the regulations for corporate quality.
+Data relating to customer satisfaction monitoring is constantly reviewed with the aim of continuous improvement in accordance with corporate quality standards.

-In relations with customers, GAA ensures fairness and clarity in business negotiations and in the assumption of contractual obligations, as well as faithful and diligent contractual performance.
-When participating in tenders and as part of private business negotiations, GAA carefully assesses the appropriateness and feasibility of the services requested, paying particular attention to the technical and economic conditions, detecting potential anomalies where possible.
+In its relations with customers, GAA ensures fairness and clarity in commercial negotiations and in the assumption of contractual obligations, as well as faithful and diligent contractual performance.
+When participating in tenders and in private commercial negotiations, GAA carefully assesses the appropriateness and feasibility of the services requested, paying particular attention to technical and economic conditions and noting, where possible, any potential anomalies.

-All bids are processed in full compliance with quality standards, employee salary levels, and current safety and environmental protection measures.
+All offers are prepared in full compliance with quality standards, employee remuneration levels, and current safety and environmental protection measures.

-GAA does not resort to litigation except in the specific cases when its legitimate claims do not find due satisfaction in the interlocutor.
+GAA does not resort to litigation except in specific cases where its legitimate claims are not satisfactorily met by the other party.

-As part of any negotiations, GAA avoids situations in which those involved are or could potentially appear to be in a conflict of interest.
+In any negotiation, GAA avoids situations in which the parties involved are or could potentially appear to be in a conflict of interest.

 3.2.3 Suppliers

-Relationships with GAA suppliers (including consulting, financial contracts, etc.) are governed by the rules of this Code and are subject to constant and careful monitoring by the Company.
+Relations with GAA suppliers (including consulting services, financial contracts, etc.) are governed by the provisions of this Code and are subject to constant and careful monitoring by the Company.

-It should be noted that GAA makes use of suppliers and subcontractors who operate in accordance with current regulations and the rules set forth in this Code.
-The selection of suppliers and the determination of purchasing conditions are therefore based on an objective assessment of the quality, price of the services required, and the ability to provide and guarantee services in a timely manner at a level appropriate to the needs of the Company.
+It should be noted that GAA uses suppliers and subcontractors who operate in compliance with current legislation and the rules set out in this Code.
+The selection of suppliers and the determination of purchasing conditions are therefore based on an objective assessment of the quality and price of the services requested, and the ability to provide and guarantee timely services at a level appropriate to the Company's needs.

 4. Environment

 In consideration of the rights of future generations, the environment is a primary asset that GAA is committed to safeguarding.
-When promoting, planning, or contracting the design of construction projects, the Company plans its activities by seeking a balance between economic initiatives and unavoidable environmental needs.
+When promoting, designing, or commissioning the design of construction projects, the Company plans its activities by seeking a balance between economic initiatives and unavoidable environmental needs.

-GAA is therefore committed to improving the environmental and landscape impact of its activities, as well as preventing risks to people and the environment not only in compliance with current regulations.
+GAA is therefore committed to improving the environmental and landscape impact of its activities, as well as preventing risks to populations and the environment, not only in compliance with current legislation.

-GAA is committed to spreading and consolidating among all its members, collaborators, consultants, subcontractors and Clients a culture of environmental protection and pollution prevention, developing risk awareness and promoting responsible behavior by all those involved.
+GAA is committed to spreading and consolidating a culture of environmental protection and pollution prevention among all its partners, collaborators, consultants, subcontractors, and customers, developing awareness of risks and promoting responsible behavior by all parties involved.

 Human resources are the main factor in the success of any business venture.
-GAA promotes a framework of mutual loyalty and trust between employer, employees, contractors and consultants.
-Workers are managed with the utmost respect for the contractual regulations of their sector, tax, social security and insurance regulations.
+GAA promotes a framework of mutual loyalty and trust between employers, employees, collaborators, and consultants.
+Workers are managed in full compliance with the contractual regulations of their sector, as well as tax, social security, and insurance regulations.

-GAA will provide its employees and/or contractors and/or applicants with equal employment opportunities, without discrimination on the basis of race, color, religion, sexual orientation, disability, national origin, or any other characteristic that is protected by the laws and regulations to which GAA is subject.
+GAA will provide its employees and/or collaborators and/or candidates with equal employment opportunities, without any discrimination based on race, color, religion, sexual orientation, disability, nationality, or any other characteristic protected by the laws and regulations to which GAA is subject.

 Disparities are not considered discrimination if they can be justified on the basis of objective criteria.

-GAA, including through the conduct of training initiatives, promotes the continuous improvement of the professionalism of its employees, collaborators and consultants.
+GAA promotes the continuous improvement of the professionalism of its employees, collaborators, and consultants, including through training initiatives.

-In addition and within the scope of its possibilities, GAA is committed to ensuring that all partners, employees, collaborators and consultants, as well as the staff of other companies or professionals with whom activities should be carried out in common or between them coordinated (even temporarily), observe constant compliance with the laws and regulations in force, as well as with the organizational and procedural rules adopted, with particular reference to those expressly provided for in the model of organization, management and control for the prevention of the commission of crimes.
+Furthermore, and within the scope of its capabilities, GAA undertakes to ensure that all partners, employees, collaborators, and consultants, as well as the personnel of other companies or professionals with whom joint or coordinated activities are carried out (even temporarily), to observe constant compliance with the laws and regulations in force, as well as with the organizational and procedural rules adopted, with particular reference to those expressly provided for in the organization, management, and control model for the prevention of crimes.

-GAA is committed to achieving working conditions that are functional for the protection of the psycho-physical integrity, health of workers and respect for their moral responsibility, avoiding discrimination, unlawful conditioning and undue hardship.
-The Company carries out its activities under technical, organizational and economic conditions that enable it to ensure adequate accident prevention in a safe and healthy working environment.
+GAA is committed to creating working conditions that protect the physical and mental well-being and health of its employees and respect their moral responsibility, avoiding discrimination, unlawful influence, and undue hardship.
+The Company carries out its activities in technical, organizational, and economic conditions that ensure adequate accident prevention in a safe and healthy working environment.

-GAA spreads the culture of "safety" internally by developing risk awareness and promoting prevention responsibilities and activities by all members, employees, contractors and consultants.
+GAA promotes a culture of "safety" within the company by developing risk awareness and promoting responsibility and prevention activities among all members, employees, collaborators, and consultants.

-GAA strongly condemns all forms of harassment, sexual and gender-based violence perpetrated in the corporate environment.
+GAA strongly condemns all forms of harassment, sexual violence, and gender-based violence perpetrated in the workplace.

-Personnel who believe they have been subjected to harassment or discrimination may report what has happened to the Company's management, which will assess the actual violation of this Code.
+Employees who believe they have been subjected to harassment or discrimination may report the incident to company management, who will assess whether there has been a violation of this Code.

 Disparities are not considered discrimination if they can be justified on the basis of objective criteria.

-In order to prevent the occurrence of all possible forms of harassment and violence in the workplace GAA adopts the following set of deterrent rules and behaviors aimed at maximizing the protection of its employees and/or collaborators:
+In order to prevent the occurrence of any form of harassment and violence in the workplace, GAA adopts the following set of rules and deterrent behaviors, aimed at providing maximum protection for its employees and/or collaborators:

-- Consolidation of a bias-free work environment, respecting the professionalism of each person involved in the company's professional reality;
+- consolidation of a workplace free from prejudice, respecting the professionalism of everyone involved in the company's professional activities;

-- Condemnation of all forms of slander, defamation, false accusations, and discriminatory behavior engaged in by anyone who is part of the business reality of GAA;
+- condemnation of all forms of slander, defamation, false accusations, and discriminatory behavior by anyone who is part of the GAA company;

-- Reporting, prosecuting and sanctioning all forms of harassment and violence to the relevant authorities;
+- reporting, prosecuting, and punishing all forms of harassment and violence to the competent authorities;

-- Material and psychological assistance to the eventual victim of abuse.
+- material and psychological assistance to any victim of abuse.

 5.1 Prevention

-In compliance with current regulations and with a view to planning and managing business activities aimed at efficiency, fairness, transparency and quality of the services rendered, GAA uses organizational and management measures appropriate to prevent unlawful conduct or in any case contrary to the guidelines of this Code by any person acting on its behalf.
-Given the complex organization in sectors subdivided by discipline, GAA adopts a system of delegation of powers and functions, providing in explicit and specific terms for the assignment of tasks to persons with suitable capacity and competence.
+In compliance with current legislation and with a view to planning and managing company activities aimed at efficiency, fairness, transparency, and quality of services rendered, GAA uses appropriate organizational and management measures to prevent unlawful conduct or conduct contrary to the guidelines of this Code by any person acting on its behalf.
+Given the complex organization of sectors divided by discipline, GAA adopts a system of delegation of powers and functions, providing in explicit and specific terms for the assignment of tasks to persons with the appropriate skills and competence.

 5.2 Controls

-GAA adopts specific ways of controlling the compliance of the conduct of anyone acting on its behalf with the rules of conduct of this Code and the provisions of current regulations.
+GAA adopts specific control procedures to ensure that anyone acting on its behalf complies with the rules of conduct set out in this Code and with the provisions of current legislation.

 5.3 Sanctions

-Compliance by employees, collaborators and consultants of the Company with the rules of this Code of Business Ethics must be considered an essential part of contractual obligations pursuant to Article 2104 of the Civil Code.
-Conversely, violation of the rules of the Code by all the above-mentioned resources may constitute a breach of the primary obligations of the employment relationship or a disciplinary offence, with all legal consequences.
+Compliance by the Company's employees, collaborators, and consultants with the provisions of this Corporate Code of Ethics shall be considered an essential part of their contractual obligations pursuant to Article 2104 of the Italian Civil Code.
+Conversely, violation of the rules of the Code by any of the above-mentioned persons may constitute a breach of the primary obligations of the employment relationship or a disciplinary offense, with all legal consequences.

 CUSTOMERS